amlt-by-coinfirm/AMLT-Report-oracle/README.md

 # Coinfirm AML Oracle smart contracts

+**Coinfirm aims to provide smart contracts on Ethereum a way to query AML Status of any address on any of the blockchain networks supported by Coinfirm.**

 ## Quick start
 `docker build .`

+##Design overview
+Coinfirm extends their AML service coverage to various on-chain applications on Ethereum, like Distributed Exchanges (“DEX”).

+To facilitate this, smart contracts are needed to provide such a service to ​ Client Smart Contracts (like a DEX) on-chain.

+Because of Ethereum’s technical limitations, ​ AML Status ​ query must be asynchronous, meaning that the Client Smart Contract must query and fetch the status for any given address (on any blockchain supported by Coinfirm) separately.

+The design focuses on security and gas usage (so long term usage would be as cheap as possible).

+In the future there can be various Oracle smart contracts deployed in various configurations and code revisions running in parallel.
+Each Oracle may implement different AML Status formats, workflow and method of payment.

+This initial design specifies two independent Oracles, one taking fees in Ether, and another in AMLT (Coinfirm’s own AML Token).

+## Design
+- There is one base contract named ​ AMLOracle​ , which is inherited by user-facing ​ AMLTOracle (for AMLT payments) and ​ ETHOracle​ (for Ether payments).
+Different smart contracts inheriting the ​ AMLOracle​ can be introduced later, if needed.

+- The contracts will inherit ​ AccessControl​ (for role based ownership/access control), and Recoverable​ (for recovering foreign tokens) smart contracts.
+It will also rely on ​ EIP-1820 when querying the client smart contract’s willingness to accept donations.

+- This design also allows non-custodial ownership of funds, and an inexpensive way to pay fees to Coinfirm.

 ## Versions
 The project should be compiled using the following software configuration: